 Developmental crime prevention is an approach to crime prevention which focuses on the way a crime occurs or a victimization happens.
+Crime prevention includes strategies such as ‘Community Crime Prevention, Effective Guardianship’ and Situational Crime Prevention’.
 The community may focus on helping teachers develop self-control in young people, provide follow up on violent behaviour by young people or educate the public to make their property more secure.
 In general developmental crime prevention approach to crime prevention tries to prevent the development of a motivated offender.
 Prevention experiments with children have targeted the development of antisocial behavior and confirm the hypothesis that early childhood factors are important precursors of delinquent behavior and that a cumulative effect model best fits the data.

 Experiments have aimed to prevent criminal behavior or one of three important delinquency risk factors: socially disruptive behavior, cognitive deficits, and poor parenting.
 The most significant challenge for developmental crime prevention and early intervention crime prevention remains moving the research evidence into effective everyday programs.